Important Note

 Payment In-person

-In-person payments are accepted at the Justice Court by one of the following with a valid Driver’s License or Identification card:
+In-person payments are accepted at the Justice Court by one of the following:

-Please write the citation number or the Court’s case number on your money order or cashier’s check.
+Please write the citation number or the Court’s case number on your money order, cashier’s check or personal check.

 Payment By Mail